ldcaponi/docker-kube-example-ticketing/README.md

 ## Getting Started Locally

+> Note: This project relies on a common NPM module with project-specific code (event definitions, middlewares, etc).
+Found [here](https://github.com/ldcaponi/ticketing-common-module).
+The steps below will run locally just fine, but any new project will have to clone and implement its own project-specific common module.

 1. Install Docker/Kubernetes
 2. Install [Skaffold](https://skaffold.dev/)
 3. Deploy ingress-nginx load balancer to local kubernetes cluster.
 Instructions [here](https://kubernetes.github.io/ingress-nginx/deploy/)